Allenpandey1/portfolio/README.md

 📖 **See [DNS_SETUP.md](DNS_SETUP.md) for detailed DNS configuration instructions.**

 Quick steps:
-1. Deploy your application to a hosting provider (Azure, Render, etc.)
+1. Deploy your application to a hosting provider (Render, Heroku, etc.)
 2. Configure DNS records to point `allenpandey.com` to your hosting provider
 3. Enable SSL/HTTPS (usually automatic)
 4. Wait 24-48 hours for DNS propagation

+## 📝 License

+This project is open source and available for personal use.
+Feel free to customize it for your own portfolio.

 ## 👤 Author